ClusterLabs/OCF-spec/ra/next/resource-agent-api.md

     - `depth` attribute (optional): This is a hint to RMs and other tools that this action of the resource agent utilizes the depth parameter with this value, as described in **Resource Agent Actions**.
+    - `role` attribute (optional): This is a hint to RMs and other tools that this action of the resource agent recognizes this role value, as described in **Resource Agent Actions**.

 ## Contributors